I’ve been following /participating in various recent BPM.com discussions relating to no-code/low-code.

 Don’t look for a direct link between operational initiatives management and corporate competitive advantage building, sustaining and improvement – there is none.

-Stay tuned for Part II – BPM run-time essentials
+How Low Can You Go? – Part II – BPM essentials

-Stay tuned for Part IV – Essentials for Building, sustaining & improving corporate competitive advantage.
+How Low Can You Go? – Part IV – Essentials for building, sustaining & improving corporate competitive advantage.